ryanflorence/react-training/lessons/01-your-first-component.md

 Event Handlers
 --------------

-We want to click the summary and have the details toggle visibility.
-React uses the DOM names for event handlers declared on the element itself.
+We want to click the summary and have the details toggle it's visibility.
+React uses the DOM names for event handlers declared on the element itself: `onClick`, not `onclick`.

 ```js
 var ContentToggle = React.createClass({